mnielsen/cognitivemedium/_posts/2021-07-22-bitter-lesson.md

 Reports of Moore's Law's death have often been prematurely circulated, if not greatly exaggerated.
-It does seem very likely that Moore's Law will continue its gradual slow down over the next few decades.
-In that sense we can expect the Bitter Lesson to gradually lose its power.
+It does seem very likely that Moore's Law will continue its gradual decline over the next few decades.
+In that sense we can expect the Bitter Lesson to gradually lose power.
 Still, my guess is that there may well be a factor of a million or more to go, in computational power per unit cost, over the next few decades.
 The following factors are all at play:

-+ Better-adapated dedicated hardware (later versions of TPUs and the like)
++ Better-adapted dedicated hardware &ndash; later versions of TPUs and the like

 + The ongoing gradual extrusion of semiconductor manufacture into the third dimension, giving more scope for parallel computing.
 My (very